tylertitsworth/5th-age-srd/Classes/Druid.md

 **Triggering Roll:** Any natural odd roll

 **Effect:** Teleport to a nearby location after making the attack.
-If you have the terrain caster talent, you can heal using a recovery.
+If you are a Circle of the Land initiate, you can heal using a recovery.

+###### Champion Feat

+If you are a Circle of the Land adept, you or an ally can heal using a recovery instead.

 ###### Epic Feat